 - Child Tax Credit

 Anyone who would have made a new claim for these benefits will need to claim Universal Credit.

 Please note if you want help towards paying your Council Tax, you still need to apply to the council for Council Tax Support.

 Who should and should not claim Universal Credit

 Universal Credit is a 'working age' benefit payable to those aged 18 up to 'pension credit qualifying age'.
 Check your state pension age.
+If you are part of a couple, one of whom is of pension age and one of whom is of working age, from 15 May 2019, you would claim Universal Credit.
+The exception to this is if the younger member of the couple is receiving income based Jobseekers Allowance (JSA), income-related Employment and Support Allowance (ESA) or Income Support in which case you would be able to claim housing benefit.
 16 and 17 year olds could also receive it in certain limited circumstances.

 You cannot claim Universal Credit at all if: